onlyEugeneLi/film-shows-rating-app/README.md

 Objectives:

 - Host a static webpage
-- A way to invoke the math functionality
+- A way to invoke the data handling functionality
-- A way to process request (calculation, logic)
+- A way to process request (save data, serve JSON response)
 - Database to store / return the result
 - A way to handle permissions